NikhilNandha/WeatherAPP/README.md

 Note: run 'pod install' to project root directory.

+# Localization

+Localized app in English, Dutch and Spanish

+(City names also can be localized via Localized API's)

 # Completed User Stories:

 As a User, I want to see a home screen with all the cities that are available on the API.